FseProject2519/Tweet-Repository/README.md

 ## SECTION D - Running the services with Docker:
 1. Update auth.client.url in the tweet service application.properties
 2. Perform Maven clean and build for all the services as shown in SECTION B
-3. Run the following commands in the respective service folders:
-      a. docker build --tag=tweet-service .
-      b. docker build --tag=authorization .
-4. Run the following command in the outermost TweetRepository folder where docker-compose.yml is present:
+3. Run the following command in the outermost TweetRepository folder where docker-compose.yml is present:
+      a. docker-compose build
-      a. docker compose up
+      b. docker compose up
-      b.
+      c.
 To Stop: Ctrl + C (and/or) docker compose down

 ## SECTION E - Checking Sonar Report:
 1. Go to StartSonar.bat location ( Eg. C:\Program Files\sonarqube-9.4.0.54424\bin\windows-x86-64)